PCSX2/pcsx2-net-www/docs/post/controllers.md

 :::

 :::info
-“DsHidMini is a self-contained, low footprint and feature-rich user-mode driver for Microsoft Windows 10.
+DsHidMini is a self-contained, low footprint and feature-rich user-mode driver for Microsoft Windows 10 and Windows 11.
 It presents the controller as a configurable variety of fully standard-compliant HID devices to the system and all games built on common APIs like DirectInput, Raw Input and the low-level HID API.
-Optional XInput-emulation further increases the support in modern games built with only Xbox controllers in mind.”
+Optional XInput-emulation further increases the support in modern games built with only Xbox controllers in mind.
 :::

 This allows you to take advantage DualShock 3's pressure sensitive face button on PCSX2.